Finding normal binary floating-point factors efficiently: Conclusion

 \section{Conclusion}

 In this paper, we have rigorously presented the first step towards an efficient solution to the problem of computing optimal interval bounds on the variables of the floating-point constraint $x \otimes y = z$.
-The algorithms presented here are sound and complete for binary floating-point arithmetic involving normal numbers, running in constant time in the word-RAM model.
+The algorithms presented here are sound, complete, and efficient for binary floating-point arithmetic involving normal numbers.
 This has immediate implications for floating-point decision procedures based on interval constraint solving.
-Additionally, we have found new structure in floating-point products and their rounding errors, which we hope will be of further use in the study of floating-point theory.
+We hope that the techniques developed here will be useful in future study of floating-point theory.

 As suggested earlier, a number of questions remain open in this topic: \begin{itemize} \item What is the optimal time complexity for computing feasible numbers in general (i.e.\ in all bases and with subnormals)?
 Can we asymptotically outperform brute force search?
 Does an efficient algorithm exist for this task? \item Although the algorithms in this paper are relatively brief, the work to develop them is much longer.
 Is there are shorter derivation of this solution? \item The results of this paper rely on a mixture of integer and floating-point reasoning.
 Can these results be stated naturally using only floating-point numbers?
 If so, is there a version of this algorithm which uses only floating-point arithmetic? \item Separately, \Cref{sec:optimizing-remainders} contains results which may be useful for solving mod constraints beyond the scope of this paper.
 Can they be applied more broadly? \end{itemize}